VijayalakshmiRaju/java-dsa/Recursion/JosephusProblem/README.md

 | Time Complexity | O(n) | The function makes one recursive call per person. |
 | Space Complexity | O(n) | Each recursive call adds one frame to the call stack. |

+## Key Insights
+- The Josephus problem is a classic example of **recursion with circular dependency**.
+- The modulo operation `(% n)` maintains the circular order of elimination.
+- Can be optimized further using an **iterative approach** to reduce recursion overhead.